tgrecojs/logseq/pages/Rust.md

 ### Ownership Systems
 	- > If you're not careful, you can easily introduce **memory leaks**, **buffer overflows**, and other memory-related bugs.
 Rust tries to solve this problem by providing a set of rules and restrictions that prevent you from making these mistakes.
 It's like having a safety net that catches you when you fall.
 This set of rules is called the **[ownership](https://www.rustfinity.com/learn/rust/ownership) system**.
-	- The goal of ownership is to have the same memory safety and
+	- The goal of ownership is to have the same memory safety and management as garbage collector without the overhead.
+	- **The rules of ownership**
+		- Each value in Rust has an owner.
+		- There can only be one owner at a time.
+		- When the owner goes out of scope, the value will be dropped.
+		-
 - ### Macros
 	- Macros provide us with a way to "write code that writes other code".
 In other words, **macros unlock metaprogramming**
 	- > *Metaprogramming is the process of writing code that writes code*